World Cup promotion — 20% off all challenges · Limited time only

 For a list of firms that allow news trading, see crypto prop firms that allow news trading.

-FTMO offers a small selection of crypto CFDs: primarily BTC/USD and ETH/USD, with a few additional pairs.
-These are contracts for difference — you do not hold the underlying asset, and the instruments trade on FTMO's MT5 infrastructure with forex-style execution.
+FTMO offers a small selection of crypto CFDs: primarily BTC/USD and ETH/USD, with a few additional pairs alongside its forex and indices range.
+These are contracts for difference on FTMO's MT5 infrastructure with forex-style execution.

-Velotrade offers crypto perpetuals and derivatives on DXtrade.
+Velotrade is a multi-asset firm covering crypto perpetuals and derivatives, forex pairs, stocks (TSLA, NVDA, AAPL), indices (US500, NAS100, GER40), and commodities (XAUUSD, XAGUSD, USOIL) on DXtrade.
 Perpetuals are the dominant instrument in professional crypto trading, with funding rate mechanics and liquidity profiles that differ structurally from CFDs.
 If your actual trading involves crypto derivatives markets, the instrument type matters.
+For traders who want a broader multi-asset range, Velotrade's coverage also extends to major forex pairs, equity indices, and commodities — all on a single funded account.

 What does passing actually pay you?